Active Studies

 Funding Source: House Institute Foundation

-Primary Investigator: Dr. Kevin Peng
+Principal Investigator: Dr. Kevin Peng

 Click Here For More Information

-Longitudinal Pediatric Hearing Health Database
+Longitudinal Pediatric Hearing Health Study

 Description: A longitudinal study examining various outcomes among a diverse group of children and adolescents with hearing loss.